 Indianapolis, IN – Global Orphan Foundation, an Indianapolis based non-profit with a global mission, has been invited to present at the Global Food Security Conference in Cape Town, South Africa.
 The conference will take place the first week of December and will include thought leaders from the international community in food creation, food safety and bio security, food loss and waste, food in a changing society, and food utilization.

-Global Orphan Foundation’s Executive Director, Nicole Brandt, will be presenting with Amy Franklin from partner Farms for Orphans on the organizations innovative use of insect farming to address food insecurity and malnutrition in orphanages in the Democratic Republic of Congo.
+Global Orphan Foundation’s Executive Director, Nicole Brandt, will be presenting a poster with Amy Franklin from partner Farms for Orphans on the organizations innovative use of insect farming to address food insecurity and malnutrition in orphanages in the Democratic Republic of Congo.
 The first of it’s kind, the program trains orphanages in insect farming practices, and provides them with farm startup kits and ongoing to support so they can grow their own sustainable, renewable food source to better feed the children in their care.
 “There is so much research on the benefits of insect consumption, particularly for malnourished children – we are using that research to address the desperate need for consistent, healthy, food sources in orphanages,” said Executive Director Nicole Brandt.

 Global Orphan Foundation and Farms for Orphans trained the first five orphanages in September 2017 and will follow the progress of the orphanage farms and measure the impact on child nutrition over the next year.